redbluewater/UntargCode/README.md

 ## Moving around code - Windows 10 - GitHub - Poseidon (Krista's setup)
 I forked Erin's GitHub repository and then used Git Bash (in a separate window from the bash window I use to access Poseidon) to pull the GitHub repository onto my local desktop computer.
 On my local computer I use Geany to edit the text files.
 To get the files back to GitHub, I first had to futz around with setting up an SSH key in GitHub as I had not done that yet.
-My git skills are poor (and my handy cheat sheet is not available to me at the moment).
 I settled on using this set of commands to put the files I edit locally back into GitHub:

 ```git add -A```\
 ```git commit -am "Brief description goes here"``` (can use the bit in quotes to describe the update)\